Sesame-roasted Halibut with Sweet and Spicy Rhubarb Sauce

 Preheat oven to 425° F.

 While the halibut is roasting, heat oil in a heavy sauté pan or wok over medium-high heat.
 Add the garlic and ginger and cook for a scant 30 seconds.
 Add the rhubarb and stir-fry for 30 seconds.
 Add the green onions, bell pepper strips and pasilla strips and stir-fry for 1 minute more.
-Reduce the heat to low and add remaining 2 tablespoons soy sauce along with the last four ingredients.
+Reduce heat to low and add remaining 2 tablespoons tamari along with the last four ingredients.
 Cook to heat through.

 Place the halibut on each of 4 plates and serve the sauce over the top.
 You may accompany it with steamed rice.
 Serve garnished with thinly sliced green onions.